snori74/linuxupskillchallenge/0 - AWS Free Tier.md

     sudo apt update

-(Normally you'd expect this would prompt you to confirm your password, but because you're using public key authentication the system hasn't promoted you to set up a password)
+(Normally you'd expect this would prompt you to confirm your password, but because you're using public key authentication the system hasn't promoted you to set up a password - and AWS have configured *sudo* to not request one for "ubuntu").

 Then: